apache/mxnet/docs/get_started/setup.md

 ### Quick Installation on Ubuntu

-We provide simple installation scripts for setting up MXNet for Python on Ubuntu 12+ machine.
+We provide several installation scripts for setting up MXNet for Python and R on Ubuntu 12+ machine.
 We will install MXNet in your home folder ```~/MXNet```.

 &nbsp;